blegouix/similie/docs/tensor_module.md

 ddc::DiscreteDomain<DDimX, DDimY, DDimZ, Mu, Nu>
 ```

 This is precisely the starting point of SimiLie, which extents this natural support of tensor fields in DDC to tensor fields with internal symmetries (diagonal tensor, symmetric tensor, antisymmetric tensor, etc... or tensor product of lower-rank tensors with their own internal symmetries).
-Under the hood there are still `ddc::Chunk` and `mdspan` but conveniant interfaces are provided to manipulate tensors with internal symmetries.
+Under the hood there are still `ddc::Chunk` and `mdspan` but convenient interfaces are provided to manipulate tensors with internal symmetries.

-SimiLie also provides a dictionary of functions to perform tensor products, with the ability to run on GPU and benefiting from the structure of the involved tensors.

 \important The `Tensor` terminology in SimiLie does not guarantee the invariance under diffeomorphism, as it is the case in maths and physics.
-Tensor fields in SimiLie are just multidimensional arrays mapped over discrete manifolds and with conveniant accessors to benefit from internal symmetries.
+Tensor fields in SimiLie are just multidimensional arrays mapped over discrete manifolds and with convenient accessors to benefit from internal symmetries.

 ## Tensor indices